jasminerv/threadgenerator/README.md

 # threadgenerator
-Generate a thread of synthetic messages from the perspective of a specific persona writing every day for a selected number of months.
+A flask app you can use to generate a thread of synthetic messages from the perspective of a specific persona writing every day for a selected number of months.

 This program outputs a CSV of messages that are a cohesive thread on a specific topic in chronological order.